MartinO55/T3A2-Miguelittos-Pizza-Backend/README.md

 ![V1 Tablet Menu Page](src/Wireframes/V1/TabletMenuPage.png "menu page of standard pizzas, resized for tablet screens")

-In the updated design for tablets, the colours have been updated, the logo design improved, and a pop out side bar added to contain the receipt infomration and the add to order and finalise order buttons
+In the updated design for tablets, the colours have been updated, the logo design improved, and a pop out side bar added to contain the receipt information and the add to order and finalise order buttons

 ![V2Tablet menu Page](src/Wireframes/V2/TabletMenuPageV2.png "Tablet formatted menu page version 2, with sidebar and colour changes")